OpenSmartEnvironment/ose-fs/README.md

 ## Platforms
 OSE is being developed in JavaScript on the following platforms.
 - Node.js (>0.10) running on Debian Jessie and Raspbian
-- recent versions of Firefox
-- recent versions of Chromium/Chrome
+- Firefox 37 or newer with Web Components enabled

-It, however, probably also works with other recent browsers and Linux distributions.
+It, however, probably also works with other Linux distributions.

 ## Package description
 This package contains definitions of [entry kinds] that represent